LetsGaming/minecraft-server-setup/setup/download/readme.md

 # CurseForge Modpack Downloader

 This JavaScript script allows you to download a modpack from CurseForge using the CurseForge API.
-It reads configuration details (like the `pack_id` and `api_key`) from a `variables.txt` file.
+It reads configuration details (like the `pack_id` and `api_key`) from a `curseforge_variables.json` file.
 If these details are missing or incorrect, the script will notify you and exit gracefully.

 ## Requirements